cloud3000/Chimera-Server/README.md

   1. A new **application process** is created for each new **client connection**.
   2. I/O between the **client** and the **application process** is managed by the **Chimirror-Server** using standard I/O (*stdin, stdout, and stderr*) and the client WebSocket.
   3. Each client and application process relationship is defined as a **session**.
-If either the client or the application process exit, then the session is terminated by the Chimirror-Server.
+If either the client or the application process exit, then the session is torn-down by the Chimirror-Server.
   4. **NO BINARY DATA.** Data transmitted between the client and the application process must be in **JSON. stringify()** format.
 Data coming from the application process (stdout or stderr) will be formatted into a JSON string by the **Chimirror-Server**.

 Her is an example of data coming from the application process: